-Similarly, the statistics of the number of expected major explosions and paroxysms in the next 10 and 50 years, presented in Figure 12, can also provide estimates of the scale parameter p, if compared to the expected number of paroxysms in the same time intervals, according to the hourly probabilities in Figure S7.
-For example, after including the uncertain major explosions, the mean number of major explosions and paroxysms expected in the next 50 years is 117, and the mean number of paroxysms is 16, which would imply p = 14%, not far from 12%.
-However, it should be noted that, after excluding the uncertain major explosions in the next 50 years, the resulting p would increase to ca. 20%, confirming the significant uncertainty affecting this parameter, depending on the approach and data utilized to estimate it.
+Similarly, the statistics of the number of expected major explosions and paroxysms in the next 10 and 50 years, presented in Figure 12 and Table S3 of the Supporting Material (modified from Bevilacqua et al., 2026), can provide other estimates of the scale parameter p, if compared to the expected number of paroxysms in the same time intervals, according to the hourly probabilities in Figure S7.
+For example, after including the uncertain major explosions, the mean number of major explosions and paroxysms expected in the next 50 years is ca. 120, and the mean number of paroxysms is 16, which would imply p = 14%, not far from 12%.
+However, it should be noted that, after excluding the uncertain major explosions in the next 50 years, the resulting p would increase to ca. 20%.
+In fact, as shown in Figure S7, the average rate of major explosions and paroxysms observed in the last ca. 40 years has been significantly lower than in the last 10 years, but the temporal model of the paroxysms is not affected by this change, because it is based on the last ca. 150 years.
+It is unknown if the relatively high rate of paroxysms observed before 1960 was accompanied by a proportionally higher rate of major explosions or not, and therefore we preferred to rely on specific time intervals, i.e., 1970-2023 and 2003-2023, consistent between the two phenomena, rather than comparing these temporal models.

+In addition, it should be noted that the average p = 12%, calculated in the period 2003 - 2023, does not change significantly if we consider the updated record of major explosions and paroxysms until the time of writing, i.e., June 2026, which is reported in Table S4 of the Supporting Material.
+In fact, calculating p = 13% over the extended time domain does not produce any significant change in the probability estimates presented in this study.
+Similarly, after including the uncertain major explosions, p̃ negligibly increases from 8.3% to 8.8% after the updated record.
+Table S5 of the Supporting Material summarizes the calculated values of p, as a function of the considered datasets of major explosions and paroxysms, and includes a 90% confidence interval based on a binomial test (Clopper and Pearson, 1934; see Bevilacqua et al. 2026 for more details).
+Finally, the rate of 12% is still well representative of the current style of activity.

 6 Conclusions

 In this study, the first quantitative doubly stochastic probability maps of the areas potentially affected by ballistic fallout from major explosions and paroxysms, as well as from their combination, at Stromboli, have been presented.
 The hazard maps were based on a new database of simplified maps of the area affected by ballistics produced from the analysis of the rich information included in the historical and recent catalogs of the explosive activity of Stromboli, coming from all available scientific literature as well as from monitoring and field/observation reports, as described in Bevilacqua et al., (submitted).
 Moreover, the proposed hazard maps were based on the combination of three diverse and complementary models to statistically combine the distributions of directions and distances of ballistic fallout as estimated from the data.
 A key feature of the probabilistic hazard maps is also the quantitative description of the uncertainty associated with the reconstruction of the areas affected by ballistic fallout during past events.